oVirt/ovirt-site/source/feature/upgrademanager.html.md

 ### Summary

 The process of upgrading cluster/hosts to a higher version is a manual process.
 When working with a small cluster of hosts that suffice.
 However, on large clusters it is very time-consuming to upgrade all the hosts manually.
-The purpose of this feature is to give administrators a set of tools to know when an upgrade is available (engine/hosts), upgrade separate hosts, and upgrade cluster as a whole, using rolling upgrade process.
+The purpose of this feature is to give administrators a set of tools to know when an upgrade is available for the hosts, upgrade separate hosts, and upgrade cluster as a whole, using rolling upgrade process.

 ### Owner